shadowmint/ioc/README.md

     c.Resolve(x)

 See the tests; resolution is recursive.
 Ie. If property X requires a Y, then Y is created and resolved automatically.

-Direct Usage
+Note that only *interface* values are resolved this way, because resolving a concrete type doesn't make any sense.

---
+#### Direct Usage

 You can directly resolve interfaces using the .Interface() call on the IOC container, like this: